nel-lab/mesmerize-core/README.md

   params=mcorr_params1
 )

-# We create another set of params, useful for gridsearches for example
+# We create another set of params, useful for gridsearches to find optimal parameters
 mcorr_params2 =\
 {
   'main':